bobby-bolton/BBPG/README.md

-PolyGlot
+BBPG
 ========

-PolyGlot is a conlang construction toolkit.
+BBPG means Bobby Bolton's PolyGlot (Fork), which of course is a fork of Draque Thomson's PolyGlot.
+It is a conlang construction toolkit.

 For full user documentation, see: http://draquet.github.io/PolyGlot/readme.html or the readme file included in the docs section of this project.